Achievable logoAchievable logo

 Growth of exponential and logarithmic functions

-The previous page introduced dominant term analysis as a technique to evaluate limits at infinity.
-This approach can also be applied to exponential and logarithmic functions by comparing their growth rates to those of polynomials.
+The previous page introduced dominant term analysis as a technique for evaluating limits at infinity.
+You can use the same idea with exponential and logarithmic functions by comparing their growth rates to those of polynomials.

-As you move from left to right on their graphs, exponential functions like ex grow faster than any polynomial (visualize the graph), while logarithmic functions increase more slowly than any power of x.
+As you move from left to right on their graphs, exponential functions like ex grow faster than any polynomial, while logarithmic functions like ln(x) increase more slowly than any power of x.

 Examples